FEBRUARY JAPAN FESTIVALS 2月の祭り

 Local people build kamakura (snow houses) all over the town and offer food and drink to guests.

-For 250 years, local performers have been performing kabuki on an outdoor stage.
-The families of actors make up much of the audience which gives the event a festive atmosphere.
+For 250 years, local performers have been performing colorful, often comical kabuki on an outdoor stage.
+The families of actors make up much of the audience which gives the event an especially festive atmosphere.

 Konomiya Shrine, Inazawa, Aichi Prefecture